 With regards to the contract, you can blame the sales people that have sailed off into the sunset or you can fix the situation.
 Dig the contract out and refine it to reflect today’s business needs, or you can just carry on moaning about it.

-5. Reporting for Reporting’s Sake
+5. Enterprise IT is Reporting for Reporting’s Sake

 If no one reads and takes any actions from a report, then bin it.
 The reality behind a report telling the reader that everything is okay is not okay.
 You need trusted, competent people to report on the reality, and quality versus quantity is key here.
 There’s often a mad notion that because you’ve lots of pretty reports that you’re running a sound IT organization.
 However, the more irrelevant the reporting the more likely the size of the mess underneath.